Is Koh Phi Phi worth visiting?

-Long Beach is only a short walk away from the eastern end of Tonsai Bay (the port where you will arrive), but the rocky cape that separates the two also creates a completely different vibe.
+Long Beach is only a short walk away from the eastern end of Ton Sai Bay (the port where you will arrive), but the rocky cape that separates the two also creates a completely different vibe.

 Location #3: Laem Thong – an escape for some peace and quiet

-This champagne beach area is the perfect place to break away from the other tourists and life.
-The few accommodation options you’ll find on this part of the island are all located on the east side of the tip and are mostly the more exclusive resorts.
+This champagne beach area is the perfect place to break away from other tourists and life.
+The few accommodation options you’ll find on this part of the island are all on the east side of the tip and are mostly the more exclusive resorts.

 Only accessible by boat, it really does give you the feeling of your own private oasis.
-If you decide you do want to rejoin the masses, it’s a 40 minute boat ride away to Loh Dalum and Ton Sai Beach.
+If you decide you do want to rejoin the masses, it’s a 40-minute boat ride away to Loh Dalum and Ton Sai Beach.

 For cheaper accommodation options than Laem Thong, whilst still maintaining a similar sense of seclusion, Loh Ba Kao bay could be your best option.

-Right on the beach you’ll find two exclusive resorts that most of us can only dream of, boasting infinity pools and luxury loungers.
+Right on the beach, you’ll find two exclusive resorts that most of us can only dream of, boasting infinity pools and luxury loungers.

 Follow the small winding river at the northern end of Loh Ba Kao and you’ll stumble upon a mangrove forest and a small village with a good selection of amenities.
-Repping the typical bamboo construction you imagine on a tropical island is Oasis Bar & Restaurant and Red Tuna Restaurant, which are both definitely worth a try!
+Repping the typical bamboo construction you imagine on a tropical island are Oasis Bar & Restaurant and Red Tuna Restaurant, which are both definitely worth a try!

-When you’ve had your fill of relaxation (if that’s even possible), Tonsai pier is only a 30 minute boat ride away, costing around 1,000 baht for a single journey or 1,500 baht return if you strike a deal.
+When you’ve had your fill of relaxation (if that’s even possible), Ton Sai pier is only a 30-minute boat ride away, costing around 1,000 baht for a single journey or 1,500 baht return if you strike a deal.

 How to get around Koh Phi Phi

-Due to Koh Phi Phi Don being such a small island and having a very mountainous landscape, there are no motorised vehicles on the island.
+Due to Koh Phi Phi Don being such a small island and having a mountainous landscape, there are no motorised vehicles on the island.

 When staying at Koh Phi Phi, you are left with only two options: walking and boats.

-Outside of the main Tonsai Bay village area, you will most likely need to jump on a long tail boat to get elsewhere.
-The longtail boats will be needed to take you to the north and west of the islands to visit places like Loh Ba Kao Bay, Nui Beach and Monkey Beach.
+Outside of the main Tonsai Bay village area, you will most likely need to jump on a long-tail boat to get elsewhere.
+The long-tail boats will be needed to take you to the north and west of the islands to visit places like Loh Ba Kao Bay, Nui Beach and Monkey Beach.
 These short trips are likely to cost between 150-200 baht.

 Although we don’t recommend these tracks when making your way to your accommodation.
 It’s probably just better to save your energy and use one of the boats.

-To travel from Koh Phi Phi Don to one of the other Islands like Koh Phi Phi Lee (the island of the famous Maya beach), you can book a boat tour or take a long tail boat from the main pier.
+To travel from Koh Phi Phi Don to one of the other Islands like Koh Phi Phi Lee (the island of the famous Maya beach), you can book a boat tour or take a long-tail boat from the main pier.